 To observe Black Cat Appreciation Day in America, individuals and organizations across the country host events, share stories and images of their beloved black cats on social media, and create educational resources to debunk negative stereotypes.
 Many animal shelters and rescue groups also offer special promotions for the adoption of black cats on this day, presenting an excellent opportunity for anyone considering adopting a pet.
 Black Cat Appreciation Day is celebrated annually on August 17th.

-Black Cat Appreciation Day facts
+Top 10 Facts for Black Cat Appreciation Day in 2026

 In the News and Trending in the US for Black Cat Appreciation Day